Ease Of Use

 Freedom Is Limited

-While it does cover a lot, the Grammarly free version is still rather limited.
+While it does cover a lot, the free version of Grammarly is still rather limited.
 It serves one main function, which is basically grammar and spelling checks.
-If you just need basic grammar spelling, you will be good to go.
+If you just need basic spelling and grammar, you will be good to go.
 For some people, this is sufficient.
-If you are just looking to have an email proofread, the free version will deliver in this capacity.
+If you are just looking to have an email proofread, the free version will deliver in this capacity and you won’t need a writing instructor.
 The checks are more in-depth than word processors, so it does still offer sufficient coverage.

 If you need more in terms of capabilities and checks, look into Grammarly premium.
 Grammarly premium offers more features for the writer who needs more assistance.
 If you are a freelance writer, constantly drawing up important company pitches, or just really need help to create stronger sentence structure, look to premium.